 - This criterion's action is about annotating and taking notes on key sources, but also beginning to analyze those sources for how they answer the selected inquiry question.
-This criterion also contributes to changes in research direction that might take place. - (i) Look for essential understanding of the criterion's action, its nonlinear nature, and the repetitive practices that research calls for.
-Consider generating follow-up questions as necessary. - 1 Students do not need to complete the Conducing Independent Searches Checklist; it is for assessment purposes only.
+This criterion also contributes to changes in research direction that might take place. - Look for student understanding of the criterion's action, its nonlinear nature, and the repetitive practices that research calls for.
+Consider generating follow-up questions as necessary. - Students do not need to complete the Conducing Independent Searches Checklist; it is for assessment purposes only.

-Lead a brief whole-class discussion of students' responses and questions.
+Lead a brief, whole-class discussion of students' responses and questions.